We’re Breaking Up with Michael Kors

 Industry insiders and fashion VIPs are done with Michael Kors

-When word got out that the Micheal Kors brand scored zero on our fashion brand assessment with regard to protecting lambs sourced for wool, a group of concerned creators and animal advocates knew they had to do something.
+When word got out that the Michael Kors brand scored zero on our fashion brand assessment with regard to protecting lambs sourced for wool, a group of concerned creators and animal advocates knew they had to do something.
 The actors, authors, models, and activists got together at Pollution Studios in Los Angeles, CA, to send a message to Michael Kors: We are breaking up with you.

-Watch the break up video
+Watch the original break up video

 Featuring Elizabeth Turner, Shaka Smith, Kathy Freston, Will Moncada, and Lucy Blehar